AlexVCaron/mrHARDI/singularity/README.md

 This means that updating a *sandbox* image is possible.
 After creating a first version of the image using

-> sudo singularity build --sandbox \<image> magic_monkey_singularity.def
+> sudo singularity build --sandbox \<image> magic_monkey.def

 subsequent versions of it can be updated with

-> sudo singularity build --update \<image> magic_monkey_singularity.def
+> sudo singularity build --update \<image> magic_monkey.def

-As of now, building the singularity will never lead to error, meaning you'll always end up with an image at the end, just maybe not filled with all the content that should be on it.
-This means that you should always check the build outputs and the executables on the final image.

-A good indicator is the standard output of the build process.
-If anything happened, it will have at the end of it an error message that is quite hard to miss .
+It is unadvised to build the base heavy image under this mode, since it contains programs whose sources are too heavy for the update cycle of singularity.
+Only use this mode when developing directly on **magic-monkey** code or other lightweight python libraries.